How to Apply

 All organizations not previously or recently funded should submit a Letter of Inquiry.

-Returning grantees seeking renewal funding will be contacted by a member of our team prior to their grant term end date to discuss proposal submission.
+Returning grantees who went through the full proposal process for their current grant and are seeking renewal funding will be contacted by a member of our team prior to their current grant term end date about next steps for proposal submission.

 When to submit?